SelectCode/apply/docs/pages/challenges/micro/backend/nestjs.md

 - A `README.md` file explains how to install any necessary dependencies, how to run your application, and how to run your tests.

+As soon as you have finished both other challenges, please submit your solution in our [online form](https://tally. so/r/w5jbp6).

 ## Evaluation Criteria 🪄

 We will evaluate your work based on the following: